-A new digital identity app called eID-Me is now available to Canadians.
+A new digital identity app called eID-Me was launched in Canada in 2020.
 The app was developed by Ottowa-based Bluink, thanks to $1.2 million in funding from Ontario’s Ministry of Economic Development, Job Creation and Trade.

 Bluink describes the benefits of eID-ME as follows:

-The company also promises Canadians who use the app better access to government, financial, health care, and other ID-enabled services in the near future.
+The company also promises Canadians who use the app better access to government, financial, health care, and other ID-enabled services.

 iPhone in Canada